Sue-Mir/Module3_B_Project/README.md

 ![header](Process_Diagram_2.png)

-Created by Sue Mir / Flatiron Data Science
+Created by / Flatiron Data Science
 07/May/2020